neelsmith/CiteDown.jl/README.md

 end
 ```

 Then define an alias for your shell that invokes julia with options to optimize startup time.
-If you created the file in `/usr/local/bin/citedown.jl` and are using `bash` or `zs` for your shell, define an alias like this:
+If you created the script file in `/usr/local/bin/citedown.jl` and are using `bash` or `zsh` for your shell, you can define an alias like this: